 Note: Substack charges a one-time $50 USD fee to use a custom domain for your publication.
 You must be the publication's owner or group administrator in order to connect the custom domain.

-1. Navigate to your Settings page and click on Custom Domain in the left navigation bar.
+1. Navigate to your publication's Settings page and click on Domain in the left navigation bar.
 Select the "Add custom domain" button.

 Below, you can find links to popular provider's support pages on CNAME records.

 - GoDaddy: Add a CNAME record

 - Namecheap: How to create a CNAME record

 - Dynadot: How do I create a CNAME?